DFRobot/DFRobot_VoiceRecorder/README.md

 ## Summary

-Recording function :<br>
-The maximum length of a single recording is 100s, and the maximum length of a recording is 10.
+- Recording function : The maximum length of a single recording is 100s, and the maximum length of a recording is 10.
 Save <br>
-Speech synthesis :<br>
--999999999.999999999 to 999999999.999999999<br>
+- Speech synthesis : -999999999.999999999 to 999999999.999999999<br>
-Electrical performance :<br>
-Operating voltage: 3.3-5V< BR >
+- Operating voltage: 3.3-5V<br>
-Physical characteristics :<br>
-Dimensions :<br>
-Control interface: I2C
+- Control interface : I2C<br>
-I2C address: 0x30-0x39 Configurable <br>
+- I2C address : 0x30-0x39 Configurable <br>
-Output interface :<br>
-3.5mm headphone jack < BR >
-PH2.0 speaker port <br>
+- Output interface : 3.5mm headphone jack, PH2.0 speaker port <br>

 ## Installation
 There are two methods for using this library:<br>